-There will be either 2 or 4 cables between the panels and the inverter, plus an earth wire.
-Each cable is about 6mm diameter.
-Installers are not keen on running these cables inside the house: they are not allowed to use the cavity so there would have to be conduit down through a bedroom.
-The normal approach is to put the cables on the outside.
+There will be either 2 or 4 cables between the panels and the inverter, maybe also an earth wire.
+Each cable is about 5mm diameter.
+Installers are not keen on running these cables inside the house.
+The normal approach is to put the cables on the outside, entering the house low on the kitchen wall and running behind the kitchen units to the utility room.
 This needs very careful design and attention to detail, and is likely to be different from one house to the next to achieve minimum visual impact.
 Plans must be drawn and submitted to the Committee for approval before starting work.